Skip to contents

 Details

 The plot visualizes residuals versus fitted values to assess homoskedasticity (constant variance).
 Points are colored and shaped by outlier status, and outlier/regular points can be labeled.
-If enabled, the Breusch-Pagan test for heteroskedasticity is run and its p-value is annotated on the plot.
+The Breusch-Pagan test for heteroskedasticity is run and, if enabled, its p-value annotates the plot.

 Examples